Joe Michaels Mile

 Michaels once told a reporter, "If I have to go, I'd rather do so while running, not while sitting in an armchair, I don't want to be rehabilitated for the purpose of looking out the window."
 Sadly, the prolific runner, health activist, and Queens resident succumbed to a heart attack in January of 1987 at the age of 45.

 On April 24, 1988 this path along the shore of Little Neck Bay was named in honor of Joseph Michaels.
-The mile-long path is part of Crocheron Park, which consists of 45.8-acres of land on the shores of Little Neck Bay.
-This land, formerly owned by the Crocheron family, was acquired by the City in 1925 and turned into a park in 1936 at the request of the Bayside Civic Association.
-This section of the park features paths for jogging, walking, and biking as well as Pin oak (Quercus palustris) and Honey locust (Gleditsia triacanthos) trees that provide shade along the path as well as benches for exercisers to rest or enjoy the view of the bay and surrounding marshland.
+The mile-long path runs out of Crocheron Park and in front of Ft.
+Totten Park, and features pin oak and honey locust trees that provide shade along the path as well as benches for exercisers to rest or enjoy the view of the bay and surrounding marshland.